Chaim-Inje/Chess/README.md

 # Chess Game Project

 Welcome to our Chess Game Project!
-This game is a labor of love by Jacob Wolman and Chaim Inge.
+This game is a labor of love by Jacob Wolman and Chaim Inje.

 ## About the Game